eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-2/index.md

 v24.2.0 of DataManager ships the following changes:

--   Removed old AC component from "Administration" module, removed feature flag for the new AC module.
+-   (AC) "Administration" module replaced with a new UI.
--   Shacl2 engine is now the system default, removed `shacl2` feature flag, introduced `shacl` feature flag to enforce the use of the old shacl-engine.
+-   Shacl2 engine is now the system default.

 v24.2.0 of DataManager ships the following fixes: